 Woodpeckers: the heart of North American ForestsExplore the lives of woodpeckers in every season: courtship and nest selection in spring; life in the nest during summer; fledging and gaining independence in autumn; and the challenges of surviving the winter.
 Take a close look at the most important woodpecker habitats in North America and what we can do ...

 It is inevitable that AIs will soon be making many life-altering decisions on us.
-Because of this, we need to ensure their behavior is guided by human values??"a challenge widely known as the AI Alignment problem.
-I'll discuss our work on fairness and explanation alignment, presenting both theoretical and experimental ...
+Because of this, we need to ensure their behavior is guided by human values - a challenge widely known as the AI Alignment problem.
+I'll discuss our work on fairness and explanation alignment, presenting both theoretical ...

 Where: Rohnert ParkCost: Free